marshalltj/island-queue-bot/README.md

 ### Version 2.0.0
 Dropping a Dodo code in a discord full of bell-hungry turnip traders is a surefire way to have everyone involved be stuck in loading screens.
 This Discord bot was made to help ease the pain of letting a long line of players on to your island.

-An island owner can send a direct-message the bot with their Dodo Code to create a queue.
+An island owner can create a queue and then send a direct-message the bot with their Dodo Code to open it to other users.
 The bot creates a unique ID that other users can use to join a queue to get messaged the Dodo Code when it's their turn to join.
 Once finished, the user leaves the queue using a command and the next user in line gets the Dodo Code messaged to them.

 Island owners can choose the number of users they want to let in at a given time (the bot defaults to three) as well as provide a Turnip price to let users know what their buy/sell prices are.